Rin-0xTohsaka/Getti/README.md

 # Getti

 ## Overview
-Getti is a user-friendly, customizable app designed to help individuals with ADHD and busy lifestyles manage their day-to-day activities.
+Getti is a user-friendly, customizable app designed to help individuals with busy lifestyles manage their day-to-day activities.
 It integrates various aspects of life management — such as mood tracking, fitness, task management, and more — into a simple, concise, and playful interface.

 ## Key Features
 - **Customizable Modules**: Tailor tasks, mood/energy tracking, gratitude moments, and more to fit individual needs.